Surfshark VPN Review 2025: Is It Worth the Money?

 But I honestly prefer NordVPN for browsing on Tor, as it lets me surf Tor sites using regular browsers like Chrome and Firefox, which is more convenient.

-Surfshark Privacy & Security
+Surfshark Privacy & Security — Its No-Logs Policy Passed an Independent Audit

 Surfshark has a strict no-logs policy.
 It doesn’t collect your IP address, and it doesn’t monitor what sites you access or what files you download.
 It only retains your email address (for communication purposes) and connection timestamps, but they are deleted 15 minutes after you disconnect from the VPN server.

-Surfshark Privacy & Security
+Surfshark Privacy & Security — Its No-Logs Policy Passed an Independent Audit

 In addition, the VPN has also undergone 2 other security audits by cybersecurity firm Cure53.
 One of the audits tested how secure Surfshark’s browser extensions are, while the other audit focused on the provider’s server infrastructure.
 Both audits concluded that Surfshark’s browser extensions and server infrastructure provide great security.

 I ran speed tests by connecting to a VPN server in all 100 countries where Surfshark has a server, and I experienced a 71% slowdown on average.
 But I’m based in Romania, which has some of the fastest internet speeds in the world, so the slowdown wasn’t as bad as it seems — I still maintained fast speeds on local, nearby, and distant servers.
-That said, I experienced very noticeable slowdowns on very remote servers in Japan, New Zealand, and South Korea.
+That said, I experienced more noticeable slowdowns on very remote servers in Japan, New Zealand, and South Korea.

 First, I ran a speed test without being connected to the VPN to get a baseline for my speeds:

-Next, I used Surfshark’s quick-connect feature (called Fastest Server), which automatically connected me to a VPN server in Romania.
+Next, I used Surfshark’s quick-connect feature (called Fastest Location), which automatically connected me to a VPN server in Romania.
 My speeds decreased by about 54%, which is a big drop, but my online speeds were barely affected — websites loaded instantly, and HD videos and 4K videos loaded instantly and didn’t buffer.

 Next, I manually connected to a server in the US, and my speeds decreased by around 60% — even so, I still maintained fast speeds, as sites continued to load instantly, HD videos loaded instantly and didn’t buffer, and 4K videos only took 1–2 seconds to load and there was only minor buffering at the start of the videos.
 Plus, it only took me 6–7 minutes to download a 9 GB file.

-Surfshark Servers & IP Addresses
+Surfshark Servers & IP Addresses — Really Large Network

-Surfshark comes with 3,200+ servers in 100 countries, which is on par with top competitors like ExpressVPN (servers in 105 countries).
-That said, if you’re looking for a VPN with similar coverage but more servers, I recommend CyberGhost VPN, which has 11,528 servers in 100 countries.
+Surfshark comes with servers in 100 countries, which is on par with top competitors like CyberGhost VPN, which has servers in 100 countries, or ExpressVPN, which offers servers in 105 countries.

 Many of Surfshark’s servers are physical servers, meaning they’re actually located in the country you connect to.
 The provider also has virtual locations, which provide you with an IP address from the country you connect to, but the actual server is located in a different country.
 I like how Surfshark is transparent about using virtual locations, as it clearly marks them with (Virtual) inside the app.
-I wish it would also disclose where the servers are actually located (like ExpressVPN does).
+I wish it would also disclose where the servers are located (like ExpressVPN does).

-Surfshark Streaming Support
+Surfshark

 I also like how the VPN provides access to a smart DNS.
 This is convenient since it allows you to use the VPN on devices that don’t work with VPN apps.

-Surfshark Torrenting Support
+Surfshark Torrenting Support — It’s Only Decent

-Surfshark Torrenting Support
+Surfshark

 It also works with top P2P apps like uTorrent and Vuze.
 In my tests, I had no problems accessing any of the popular torrent sites and I was able to download a couple of P2P files.